-It has presets which allow for deepening high voices or increase the pitch to make the voice sound cartoon-like without affecting on video playback speed.
+It has presets which allow for deepening high voices or increase the pitch to make the voice sound cartoon-like without affecting video playback speed.

 You may ask why to use the Volume effect when the volume can be adjusted using the sliders or audio gain tab in a right-clicked drop-down menu.
-The case is that if you have already edited the volume in above kinds of way and after that apply audio effects then the further editing might disrupt the settings.
+The case is that if you have already edited the volume in the above kinds of way and after that apply audio effects then further editing might disrupt the settings.
 To avoid this, use the Volume effect.

 There are plenty more audio effects in Adobe Premiere Pro so don’t be afraid to experiment and find that very sound that your video project needs.